microchip-pic-avr-examples/pic18f47q10-adcc-sensor-data-acquisition-mplab/README.md

 In this demo, the ADCC module operates either in Baisc or Burst average mode.
 The CRC module with memory scanner feature is used for PFM data integrity.

 An Android App is developed with which users can visualize the sensors data over time.
 The instantaneous data visible on the app is from ADCC and the logged data is from Flash memory.
-This example uses the Curiosity HPC board with the UV-Click board or Ambient Click board and a BLE2 Click board from MikroElektronika.
+This example uses the Curiosity Nano Base clicks board with the UV-Click board or Ambient Click board and a BLE2 Click board from MikroElektronika.

 ## Sensor Data Acquistion using ADCC: